Updated on 2025-07-11 GMT+08:00

 [1] DataArts Studio CDM cluster: This is a free cluster provided together with the DataArts Studio instance.
 It can be used as an agent for the data connections in Management Center.
 However, you are not advised to use the node in a data migration job when the node is used as an agent.
 To buy a CDM cluster used to run CDM jobs, buy a CDM incremental package.
 For details, see Buying a CDM Incremental Package.

 [2] Job scheduling times/day: This specification is calculated based on the total number of scheduling times of data development jobs, quality jobs, reconciliation jobs, service scenarios, and metadata collection jobs executed every day.
 You can expand the capacity using the job node scheduling times/day incremental package, for details, see Buying a Job Node Scheduling Times/Day Incremental Package.
-The number of scheduling times of data development job per day is measured by node (including the Dummy node), covering PatchData tasks but not test or retry upon failures.
+The number of scheduling times of data development job per day is measured by node (including the Dummy node), covering PatchData tasks, dry run, and scheduling calendar dry run but not test or retry upon failures.
 For example, if a job contains two DWS SQL nodes and one Dummy node, starts to be executed at 00:00 every day, is scheduled every 10 hours, and a PatchData task is performed on the current day to patch data of the last 10 days, then the number of scheduling times of the job is 66 (2 x 3 + 2 x 3 x 10) for the current day and 6 (2 x 3) for every following day.

 In addition, if the total number of used scheduling times, scheduling times in use, and scheduling times to be used for job nodes on the current day exceeds the specifications of this version, a message is displayed indicating that the number of job node scheduling times/day exceeds the quota when a batch processing job is scheduled or a real-time job is started.